Questions & Answers

 Q: What modalities do you utilize?

-I have been fortunate to study with a variety of leading teachers and trainers in the field.
+A: I have been fortunate to study with a variety of leading teachers and trainers in the field.
 I draw from a blend of approaches.
 Here’s a short blurb about a few of the ones that most influence my work:

 Modern Relational Psychodynamic theory helps us look at how our past is informing our present.
 This means exploring how our experiences growing up shaped us and our worldviews.
 Similarly, Depth Therapy is about bringing what’s unconscious into awareness so we can understand ourselves better and make choices in support of ourselves from a more conscious place.